-Precision Micro provides consistent, accurate, and repeatable manufacture of precision aluminium components using its market-leading photo chemical etching service.
+Precision Micro provides consistent, accurate and repeatable manufacture of precision aluminium components using its market-leading photo chemical etching service.

 Aluminium’s ductility causes galling and pick-up when machined, and it work hardens when punched.
-Its heat reflectivity makes it challenging to laser cut, and as aluminium releases heat energy when it is etched, it can lead to a rough granular edge.
+Its heat reflectivity makes it challenging to laser cut, and as aluminium releases heat energy when photo etched, it can lead to a rough granular edge.

 How does aluminium etching work?

-Using photo-resist and etchants to chemically machine selected areas accurately, the etching process is characterised by retention of material properties, burr-free and stress-free components with clean profiles, and no heat-affected zones.
-Coupled with the fact that chemical etching uses easily re-iterated and low-cost digital tooling, it provides a cost-effective, highly accurate, and speedy manufacturing alternative to traditional sheet metalworking technologies such as stamping, pressing, punching, and laser and water-jet cutting.
+Using photoresist and chemical etchants to machine selected areas accurately, the etching process is characterised by retention of material properties, burr-free and stress-free components with clean profiles and no heat-affected zones.
+Coupled with the fact that chemical etching uses easily re-iterated and low-cost digital tooling, it provides a cost-effective, highly accurate and speedy manufacturing alternative to traditional sheet metalworking technologies including stamping, laser and water-jet cutting.

 The key to successful chemical etching is strict process controls.
-Precision Micro’s success in etching aluminium comes from a focus on the etchant chemistry itself, temperature control, and the cleaning and preparation of the metal.
+Precision Micro’s success in etching aluminium comes from a focus on the etchant chemistry itself, temperature control and the cleaning and preparation of the metal.
 All these factors are inter-related, and one can have a negative impact upon the other, so success is based on considerable expertise honed over many years and over numerous projects.

-An AS 9100- and IATF 16949-accredited chemical etching supplier, the company specialises in etching aluminium components for the automotive and aerospace sectors which use the material as its light weight means greater fuel efficiencies and lower carbon emissions.
+An AS 9100 and IATF 16949-accredited chemical etching supplier, the company specialises in etching aluminium components for the automotive and aerospace sectors which use the material as its lightweight means greater fuel efficiencies and lower carbon emissions.

 A market-leading helicopter manufacturer has been in partnership with Precision Micro for more than 20 years for the supply of its aluminium air intake grilles.